Math 195/196 – Mathematics for Elementary Education I/II

 • Identify and use the distributive property in a context and/or a set of equations

-• Explain the validity (or lack thereof) of 0/a, a/0 and 0/0 types of division problems.
+• Explain the validity (or lack thereof) of 0/aa/0 and 0/0 types of division problems.

 • Understand and write equations (including generalized division algorithm form) that correspond to student-generated methods of division.